open-way-learning/owl-handbook/Outreach-Programming/Travel Policy.md

   * Any exceptions must be approved by an OWL Director in writing to ensure consistent application of policy.
 * **Policy violations** may result in disciplinary action or termination of contract to preserve the integrity of the organization.

-### **Reimbursement of Expenses**
+### **REIMBURSEMENT OF EXPENSES**

 OWL supports a distributed, flexible work environment and aims to ensure employees are not burdened with costs associated with fulfilling their roles.
-OWL reimburses reasonable and necessary expenses related to work travel, professional development, and technology when incurred in service of the organization’s mission.
+OWL reimburses reasonable and necessary expenses related to work travel, professional development, and technology when incurred in service of the organization’s mission per the following guidelines:

-#### **General Reimbursement Guidelines**

 * Reimbursement is authorized for reasonable and necessary business expenses.
 Examples of reimbursable items include, but are not limited to:
 * Airfare and related taxes/fees